ACS Award for Creative Work in Synthetic Organic Chemistry

 • Award ceremony: The recipients are honored at the national award banquet in conjunction with the ACS National Meeting.

-In 2023, Merck KGaA, Darmstadt, Germany was again pleased to sponsor the ACS Award in Inorganic Chemistry, given this year to Prof. Peter Wipf from the University of Pittsburgh.
-He was awarded for "the discovery of innovative methods in heterocyclic and
+In 2024, Merck KGaA, Darmstadt, Germany was again pleased to sponsor the ACS Award in Inorganic Chemistry, given this year to Prof. Viresh H. Rawal from the University of Chicago.
+He was awarded "For the development of innovative, concise strategies for complex natural product synthesis and useful methodologies for asymmetric synthesis, especially using chiral hydrogen-bond donor catalysts".

 List of recent Award Winners